A message to the British-Pahari Youth of Azad Jammu Kashmir

 Or at least, that’s the idea behind social climbing, a pejorative expression used for aspects of upward mobility, which in itself, is not a bad thing.
 Becoming materially rich or socially affluent – the two are not the same – is not a bad thing, although one can see, how such people start to distance themselves for their “past”, their original “peers”, even their “forebears”.

-For lots of us, when we were free-spirited adolescents, with little care for our future prospects, we used to look disfavourably on such people, but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’.
+For lots of us, when we were free-spirited adolescents, with little care for our future prospects, we used to look disfavourably on such people, but as we matured, we started to think of them as ‘aspirational’ and ambitious ‘go-getters’ because we now understand practically, the social dividends of such behaviour.
 Obviously, our formative years were free of contorted priorities.
 In many ways, we were naive and impressionable all the while there was something inherently “honest” about us.

 But our adolescent years was also a time, for some of us, to be ourselves.
 We were trying to find ourselves in the midst of people who were similarly trying to find themselves.
 No one really cared about saying the right things or being anodyne; what you said came naturally to you, if you happened to be wrong it wasn’t the end of a friendship.
 From this cadre, we had the beginnings of the contrarians and those who refused to be silenced.
 Social change usually comes through the originality of such people, whether people intensely detest them because of herd-mentality, it is usually the herd that props up systems of injustice.

 The contrarions never once self-censored.
-They didn’t care about ‘social respectability’, or how they would be perceived by their peers; they said what was on their mind.
+They didn’t care about ‘social respectability’, or how they would be perceived by their peers; they said what was on their minds.

 But in the world of the upwardly mobile “go getter”, there’s a price for this kind of ‘authenticity’.
 In this world, our much-prided ‘vocations’ are little more than ‘careers’.
 We tip-toe around ourselves trying to placate our new ‘friends’ and ‘cultured’ peers.
 We want them to know we’re really like them, and not the people we were previously associated with; if ever the past-connection was to become known, god-forbid, we would be mortified!
 We want to positively efface ourselves of our former lives because this is the price for ‘fitting-in’, moving out of our old but natural personas into our new facade-ridden ‘identities’.
 If we mess up in this social environment, it’s as if the entire planet will combust!